 How to increase my eBay seller limits?

-There are few ways to get your selling limits raised.
-The easiest one is to click on Request to list more button right under your Monthly limits information:
+There are a few ways to get your selling limits raised.
+The easiest one is to click on the Request to list more button right under your Monthly limits information:

 Requesting to increase your limits will direct you to at least one of the two options:

 1. Contact via phone – You will be presented with a number to call and a one-time passcode to enter for verification.

 2. Contact via text – There you could write an application explaining why you would like to request a limits increase